KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Results (More or Less) Extracted from the Literature

 \begin{proposition} For all horizons $T \geq 1$, for all bandit problems $\unu$ over $[0,1]$, MOSS-anytime achieves a regret bound smaller than $R_T \leq (K-1) + c \sqrt{KT}$ where $c = 30$ for $\varphi = \ln_+$ and $c = 33$ for the augmented exploration function $\varphi(x) = \log_+\!\big(x (1 + \log_+^2 x)\big)$ defined in~\eqref{eq:augmented}.
 More precisely, with the notation of optional skipping (Section~\ref{sec:optional}), we have the inequalities

 \end{proposition}

-\begin{rema} Similarly to above, the proof (see Remark~\ref{rm:boundforallalgo}) actually reveals that for a known horizon $T \geq 1$, for all bandit problems $\unu$ over $[0,1]$, and for all strategies (not only MOSS-anytime), the following bound holds:
+\begin{remark} Similarly to above, the proof (see Remark~\ref{rm:boundforallalgo}) actually reveals that for a known horizon $T \geq 1$, for all bandit problems $\unu$ over $[0,1]$, and for all strategies (not only MOSS-anytime), the following bound holds:

-This remark will be useful for Part~2 of the proof lying in Section~\ref{sec:proofs:distfree}. \end{rema}
+This remark will be useful for Part~2 of the proof lying in Section~\ref{sec:proofs:distfree}. \end{remark}

-\subsection{Regularity and deviation/concentration results on $\Kinf$}
+\subsection{Regularity and Deviation/Concentration Results on $\Kinf$}

 We start with a quantification of the (left-)regularity of $\Kinf$ and then provide a deviation and a concentration result on $\Kinf$.